Rumpunzel/rpg-thingy/rules/talents/means.md

 ### Peddler

-When resting in the wilderness, you may buy and sell Preparations with Means as if you were resting in a settlement.
+When resting in the wilderness, you may buy and sell assets with Means as if you were resting in a settlement.